Xiang-cd/THU-downloader/thu_downloader/scripts/README.md

 The packages are automatically built when a new tag is pushed:

 1. Push a tag: `git tag v1.0.0 && git push origin v1.0.0`
-2. GitHub Actions will build and release DEB and RPM packages
+2. GitHub Actions will build and release DEB, RPM, and AppImage packages

 ## Package Details